 The organizational structure of the Department's FOIA Program mirrors the decentralized structure of the Department itself.
-The Department does not have a central location for submitting FOIA requests and it does not maintain a central index or database of records in its possession.
+The Department does not maintain a central index or database of records in its possession.
 Instead, the Department's files are decentralized and maintained by various bureaus and offices throughout the country.
-DOI's diverse functions and the sensitive, high profile issues with which it deals, generate a large and increasing number of FOIA requests each year.
+DOI's diverse functions, and the sensitive, high profile issues with which it deals, generate a large number of FOIA requests each year.

-To make a request for Department records, a requester must write directly to the bureau that maintains those records.
+To make a request for Department records, a requester must make a request directly to the bureau that maintains those records.
 A request to a particular bureau (for example, a request addressed to regional or field office) will be presumed to seek only records from that particular bureau, unless the request specifies otherwise.

-Direct questions about where to send a FOIA request to the bureau that manages the underlying program or to the appropriate FOIA Public Liaison.
+Direct questions about where to send a FOIA request to the bureau that manages the underlying program's FOIA Requester Center.

 Address requests to the FOIA contact in the bureau that maintains the requested records after reviewing the FOIA Contacts page.

-The DOI's Chief Information Officer (CIO) has been designated as the Chief FOIA Officer pursuant to Executive Order 13392 and the OPEN Government Act of 2007.
+The DOI's Solicitor has been designated as the Chief FOIA Officer pursuant to Executive Order 13392 and the OPEN Government Act of 2007.
 The Chief FOIA Officer has the following responsibilities:

-Two full-time career employees serve as the Department's FOIA policy staff.
-This staff is located within the Office of the Executive Secretariat and assists the Chief FOIA Officer in fulfilling their responsibilities by:
+The Departmental FOIA Office is located within the Office of the Solicitor and assists the Chief FOIA Officer in fulfilling their responsibilities by:

-The Office of the Solicitor (SOL) supports the Department's FOIA Program by providing legal interpretations of the FOIA and guidance.
-The SOL also provides legal reviews of many FOIA initial determinations and appeals, assists in developing DOI's FOIA regulations, and handles FOIA/Privacy Act litigation for the Department.
-Along with the DOI FOIA policy staff and the FOIA/Privacy Act Appeals Officer, the SOL also assists in training DOI personnel on FOIA implementation.
+The Office of the Solicitor (SOL) supports the Department's FOIA Program, excluding the Office of the Inspector General (OIG), by providing legal interpretations of the FOIA and guidance.
+The SOL also provides legal reviews of many FOIA initial determinations and appeals, assists in developing DOI's FOIA regulations, and handles FOIA/Privacy Act litigation for the Department, excluding the OIG.
+The OIG, Office of General Counsel, provides legal review of OIG FOIA initial determinations, OIG appeals, and handles OIG FOIA/Privacy Act litigation.
+Along with the Departmental FOIA Office and the FOIA/Privacy Act Appeals Officer, the SOL also assists in training DOI personnel on FOIA implementation.

-The Department's FOIA/Privacy Act appeals function is located in and administered by the SOL.
-The FOIA/Privacy Act Appeals Officer receives, tracks, monitors and issues final determinations on all FOIA/Privacy Act appeals made to the Department.
+The Department's FOIA/Privacy Act appeals function is located in and administered by the SOL, excluding the OIG.
+The OIG appeals function is located in the OIG, Office of General Counsel.
+The FOIA/Privacy Act Appeals Officer receives, tracks, monitors and issues final determinations on all Departmental FOIA/Privacy Act appeals.

-Each bureau/office has a FOIA Public Liaison who can assist individuals in locating records.
-FOIA Public Liaisons report to the Department's Chief FOIA Officer and serve as supervisory officials to whom a requester can raise concerns about the service the requester has received.
-FOIA Public Liaisons are responsible for assisting in reducing delays, increasing transparency and understanding of the status of requests, and assisting in the resolution of disputes.
+The Department has a FOIA Public Liaison who can assist individuals in locating records.
+The Public Liaison serves as a supervisory official to whom a requester can raise concerns about the service the requester has received.
+The FOIA Public Liaison is responsible for assisting in reducing delays, increasing transparency and understanding of the status of requests, and assisting in the resolution of disputes.